autc04/Retro68/README.md

 * executor - launch using Executor
 * ssh - Invoke the `LaunchAPPL` tool remotely via ssh
 * serial - Connect to a real Mac running the `LaunchAPPLServer` application via a null modem cable
+* tcp - Connect to a real Mac running the `LaunchAPPLServer` application via a completely insecure TCP connection

 If you're running on a Mac that's old enough to use the `classic` or `carbon` backends, they will work out of the box, just launch an application as follows